 Over this time span and under the initial leadership of Drs.
 Elliott and Peoples, the Department of Surgery and its residency have grown and evolved.
 During its early years, the department faculty consisted primarily of clinical volunteer faculty from the local community.
 Over time, full-time faculty members with clinical and academic interests have been added, and the department remains committed to continued development of these clinical and academic programs.
 Community volunteer surgeons will continue to be active faculty in our department as teachers and trainers of medical students and residents.
 At the same time, we are dedicated to growing and enhancing the numbers of academic full-time faculty who will participate in clinical programatic growth, be active leaders in the teaching and the training of medical students and residents and actively participate in academic and scholarly activities including both basic science and clinical research.

 The department and the General Surgery Residency Training Program will continue to function in six hospitals in the Dayton area.
-These hospitals are Miami Valley Hospital, Good Samaritan Hospital, Kettering Memorial Hospital, the Dayton VA Medical Center, Children's Medical Center and Wright-Patterson Air Force Base Medical Center.
+These hospitals are Miami Valley Hospital, Good Samaritan Hospital, Kettering Medical Center, the Dayton VA Medical Center, Dayton Children's Hospital and Wright-Patterson Air Force Base Medical Center.
 Integration of the Air Force residency program with the Wright State University program has been a very successful collaboration.
 This is a mutually beneficial relationship which the department values and will continue.

 The undergraduate curriculum in the Department of Surgery is oriented around providing students exposure to an education about surgical patients and diseases that will enable them to function appropriately in their chosen career.
 Third-year medical students have a six-week general surgery clerkship and a two-week subspecialty clerkship.
 This is carried out across the spectrum of all hospitals.
 Fourth-year electives are available both for our students and visiting students in all surgical specialties and are geared for the student choosing a career in surgery, both to provide an appropriate education and have the type of experiences that support this career choice.